jweinst1/RiftJS/README.md

 Here, although we assigned a string value to a number in the array, the `length` property only refers to the elements in the ordered part of the array, not the ones assigned with the `<name>[key] = <value>` format.
 Furthermore, the array methods, such as `pop()`, `push()`, and more only effect the ordered portion of arrays.
 RiftJS takes advantage of this aspect, by using the non-ordered portion of arrays to store string values of objects and inserted elements.
 This allows the `in` operator in javascript to check for elements in an array in one step time, as opposed to linear time.

-However, there is one acception to this separation.
+However, there is one exception to this separation.
 If a key in an array, is ever set with the string of an already present numerical index, that new value is placed as part of the ordered collection in the array.
 Here is an example.

 ```
    var x = [1, 2, 3]